themarcusaurelius/Metricbeat/README.md

 ##### Linux:

-To install and configure Metricbeat, enter the following into your console.
+To install and configure Metricbeat on linux servers, enter the following into your console.
 Make sure you are using elevated privileges for the install.

 ````CSS
 curl https://olympus-io.github.io/vizion.ai/beat-install-scripts/install-config-metricbeat.sh > install-config-metricbeat.sh; chmod a+x  install-config-metricbeat.sh; ./install-config-metricbeat.sh _PLACEHOLDER_API_ENDPOINT_